Flash-X/Milhoja/tools/milhoja_pypkg/docs/source/developers_guide.rst

 These two classes are considered a pair, so one JSON input should be used to generate both at the same time, and one is not guaranteed to work without the other.
-However, because these code generators are intended to be used by other applications, it is up to the application to decide which what files need to be used.
+However, because these code generators are intended to be used by other applications, it is up to the application to decide which files need to be used.

 Task Functions
 ^^^^^^^^^^^^^^